The UUMA Guidelines was first adopted in 1965,

 have been brought, are assured that collegial confidences will not be disclosed

-by members of the CEC or the Executive Committee, except:
+by members of the CEC or the Board of Trustees, except:

 defense in a legal action between colleagues;